HomeChecklists › Social Impact

 The 4 Differences That Determine Survival

-Scoring with operational data: a restaurant that reports food cost, table turnover, and daily cash flow in a structured way builds a verifiable track record that cuts the credit risk premium from 14.8 to 6.2 points over the base rate.
-Monitoring frequency: 71% of avoidable closures had a detectable stress signal 90 days out; without weekly monitoring, that signal dissolves into quarterly accounting noise.
+Cost structure stress-testing: run break-even under three input-inflation scenarios (5%, 12%, 20%) and you'll know how long a price shock takes to break the operation, instead of finding out in next quarter's income statement.
+Scoring with operational data: reporting food cost, table turnover, and daily cash flow in a structured way builds a verifiable track record, and that record is what pulls the credit risk premium down from 14.8 to 6.2 points over the base rate.
+Monitoring frequency: 71% of avoidable closures showed a detectable stress signal 90 days before the fact.
+Skip weekly monitoring and that signal disappears into quarterly accounting noise.

 Without Checklist vs With Checklist: Side-by-Side Analysis